kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 There's one more thing we wanna do, if I switch from, Like cats to dogs, right?
 They have different breeds so I have to be constantly refreshing that list of breeds to reflective to of whatever the current animal is, right?
 So I can't have a poodle cat and I can't have a tabby dog.

 That sounds weird but you can't, right?
 So sometimes it'll be switching between these things because I'm gonna have to be constantly getting that from the API.
-So what we're gonna do is when I give it a disabled, so disabled = breed.length.
-So if breed.length is zero, then disable it, right?
+So what we're gonna do is when I give it a disabled, so disabled = `breed.length`.
+So if `breed.length` is zero, then disable it, right?

 Then you want that to be true.
-You could also do this, breeds.length === 0, or,
+You could also do this, `breeds.length` === 0, or,

 Yeah.
 We'll define breeds here in just a second, cuz that doesn't exist yet.
 But does this make sense, and the other thing this is another ligature that was talking about.
 It's three different equal signs, but it's put together.

-So now this will always be disabled, like people will not be able to click on it if breed.length is 0.
+So now this will always be disabled, like people will not be able to click on it if `breed.length` is 0.
 Okay, and then we're gonna do another thing where you can select all of them.
 So I'm gonna say option, All and then underneath that, we're going to have another one of these for loops or maps up there which is gonna be breeds.

-Again, which we'll define here in just a second, .map(breed, and then return for that an option.
+Again, which we'll define here in just a second, `.map`(breed, and then return for that an option.

 And inside of that option we'll have breed.
 Let's actually call this something different than breed cuz that's confusing.
 This would be like, Breed string or something like that.